 - Build muscles in arms, shoulders and neck

 - If used incorrectly, walking poles can actually be more of a hazard than a supportive measure.
 People can trip over them, put too much weight on them on uneven terrain or even cause damage to the surrounding area with improper use.

-- Carrying the poles can be tiring.
-Not only is it more weight in addition to your person but they also add extra arm movements to your already strenuous activity.
-They take the strain off your knees and ankles but distribute that strain among your whole body.
+- Carrying walking poles can be tiring.
+Not only is it more weight in addition to your person, but they also add extra arm movements to your already strenuous activity.
+They take the strain off your knees and ankles but distribute that strain amongst your whole body.

-While many people carry two poles for hiking, many people will only carry one.
+When using walking poles, many people carry two but it’s not uncommon to only carry one.
 A downside to this is that if you use one pole for a prolonged time, you’ll work out one side of your body more than the other, causing an imbalance.
 However, many hikers who carry one pole only use it for river crossings and downhill sections for that extra stability when it’s most needed.